prataprc/goparsec/README.rst

 using the builtin scanner
 -------------------------

-The builtin scanner library manages the input buffer and a cursor into the buffer.
+The builtin scanner library manages the input buffer and implements a cursor into the buffer.
 Create a new scanner instance,

 .. code-block:: go

     s := parsec.NewScanner(text)

-the scanner library supplies method receivers like `Match()`, `SkipWS()` and `Endof()`. refer to scanner.go for more information on each of these methods.
+the scanner library supplies method receivers like `Match(pattern)`, `SkipAny(bytes)` and `Endof()`. refer to scanner.go for more information on each of these methods.

 Examples